WalkerMao/walkermao.github.io/_posts/2020-07-24-imbalanced-classification.md

 Many of the predictive models for classification have the ability to use case weights where each individual data point can be given more emphasis in the model training phase.
 For example, AdaBoost creates a sequence of weak learners, each of which apply different case weights at each iteration.

-One approach to rebalancing the training set would be to **increase the weights for the samples in the minority classes**.
+One approach to rebalancing the training set would be to **increase the weights for the samples in minority classes**.

 Denote $r_i$ as the instance weight for the $i$-th instance, the total weighted average loss is then calculated as